3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 2.1 ST_NodeOutputIdentifier
 The `ST_NodeOutputIdentifier` is a simple type used to represent an identifier for a node output in the format of "nodename.outputname".

-ST_ScalarID, ST_VectorID, ST_MatrixID, ST_FunctionID are all derived from ST_NodeOutputIdentifier.
+ST_ScalarID, ST_VectorID, ST_MatrixID, ST_ResourceID are all derived from ST_NodeOutputIdentifier.

 ### Format
 The format of `ST_NodeOutputIdentifier` is "nodename.outputname".
 The identifier must consist of alphanumeric characters and underscores.
 The dot (.) separates the node name and the output name.